maksym-plotnikov/sage_glass/README.md

       (this will install all needed dependencies to "node_modules" folder)

+2) Copy/paste .env.example file and rename it to .env (now You will have app variables in there)

-2) After instalation complete please run:
+3) After installation complete please run:

       `npm start`

-      (this will start a Node server which will be accessible on **http://127.0.0.1:3000**)
+      This will start a Node server which will be accessible on **http://127.0.0.1:8080** P.S.
+Variables are taken from .env file